Posted by: Scribble | 26/01/2026

 Lord Admiral Horatio Nelson, 1st Viscount Nelson, 1st Duke of Bronte 1758 – 1805 died aboard his flagship, HMS Victory at the Battle of Trafalgar as is well known.

-This slight oddity, led to some research and It was then that I was drawn into the near 200 years of what has gone on in an effort to keep HMS Victory preserved for generations.
+This slight oddity, led to some research and it was then that I was drawn into more than 200 years of what has gone on in an effort to keep HMS Victory preserved for generations.
 This story is truly astonishing.

 On hearing of the death of Admiral Nelson and victory at Trafalgar, King George III, later instrumental in saving the ship, is famously reported to have said sadly, “We have lost more than we have gained.
 We do not know whether we should mourn or rejoice.
 The country has gained the most splendid and decisive Victory that has ever graced the naval annals of England; but it has been dearly purchased”.
 And so it undoubtedly was.